tmcybers/gmailHack/README.md

 # Usage

-* Download gmailHack from releases or git clone the repo.
+* Download gmailHack.py from releases area or git clone the repo.

-> Recomended
+>> Recomended way!

 * Download rockyou.txt diccionary from releases area

->> If you use the default diccionary rockyou , simply put it in the same folder as gmailHack.
+>>> If you use the default diccionary rockyou , simply put it in the same folder as gmailHack.

 >>> TIP: You can use your own diccionary attack.